YosysHQ/yosys/docs/source/cmd/index_internal.rst

     * if a line is indented and starts with a dash (``-``), it is parsed as an option
-    * anything else is parsed as a codeblock and added to either the root node or the current option/optiongroup depending on the indentation
+    * anything else is parsed as a codeblock and added to either the root node or the current option depending on the indentation

   + dictionary of command name to ``ContentListing``